insqu/sc/UPDATE-unfinished.md

 We have successfully created a smart contract and deployed it on an Ethereum Goerli network!

 ## Task Y
+Import your token to MetaMask.

 ## Task Z
+Interact with your token on Remix.